Amirparsa-Sal/CAPTCHA-Solver/README.md

 # Captcha Solver

+This project is done as a part of my internship at AIMedic.

 ### What I've done in this project?

 Before startring the project I knew that we need a CNN model or a combination of CNN and RNN to solve this problem.
 So, I started to search a bit about captcha recognition networks and I found a variety of networks such as: